 11. Do not leave the designated gathering area until you are accounted for and told you may leave.

-Security and Residence Life staff are required to make a visual check of the entire building, including all residents’ rooms, before students are allowed to return to the building.
-Any policiy violations discovered during these visual checks, will be addressed per normal conduct processes.
+Security and Residence Life staff are required to make a visual check of the entire building, which may including entering all or some residents’ rooms to ensure compliance with the drill, before students are allowed to return to the building.
+Any p oliciy violations discovered during these visual checks, will be addressed per normal conduct processes.

 Students wishing to have a controlled fire outside on campus at one of the designated fire locations must request permission from the Office of Safety and Security.
 All unauthorized fires will be handled as above.